aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE gum::HashTableConstIteratorSafe< Key, Val >::HashTableConstIteratorSafe ( const HashTableConstIterator< Key, Val > & from)
+gum::HashTableConstIteratorSafe< Key, Val >::HashTableConstIteratorSafe ( const HashTableConstIterator< Key, Val > & from)

 explicit